mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 To enable Tower within your existing AWS configuration, you need to have an IAM user with the following IAM permissions:

 -   `AmazonS3ReadOnlyAccess`
 -   `AmazonEC2ContainerRegistryReadOnly`
 -   `CloudWatchLogsReadOnlyAccess`
-- A [custom policy](../_templates/aws-batch/launch-policy.json){:target='\_blank'} to grant the ability to submit and control Batch jobs.
+-   A [custom policy](https://github.com/seqeralabs/nf-tower-aws/blob/master/launch/launch-policy.json) to grant the ability to submit and control Batch jobs.
-- Write access to any S3 bucket used by pipelines with the following [policy template](../_templates/aws-batch/s3-bucket-write-policy.json){:target='\_blank'}.
+-   Write access to any S3 bucket used by pipelines with the following [policy template](https://github.com/seqeralabs/nf-tower-aws/blob/master/launch/s3-bucket-write.json).
 See [below for details](#access-to-s3-buckets)

 With these permissions set, we can add a new **AWS Batch** compute environment in Tower.

 ### Access to S3 Buckets

 Tower can use S3 to store intermediate and output data generated by pipelines.
-We need to create a policy for our Tower IAM user that grants access to specific buckets.
+You need to create a policy for your Tower IAM user that grants access to specific buckets.

 1. Go to the IAM User table in the [IAM service](https://console.aws.amazon.com/iam/home)